Home sales fall as tight supply boosts prices

 With recent data showing a drop in homebuilding and a plunge in new home sales in April, weak home resales suggest residential investment will probably make a small contribution to gross domestic product in the second quarter.

-Residential investment added half a percentage point to the economy's 0.7 percent annualized growth pace in the first quarter.
+Residential investment added half a percentage point to the economy's 0.7 per cent annualised growth pace in the first quarter.

 Houses typically stayed on the market for 29 days last month, the shortest period since the NAR started tracking the series in May 2011.
 That was down from 34 days in March and 39 days a year ago.